View on trisharay.com.

 We're still on the boat in the south of France.

-We spent the entire lockdown and quarantine period here.
+Spent the entire lockdown here.

 Drinking the odd glass of wine.